-Again, check out the RTD website first, for routes, fares and other pertinent info.
-And you can call the RTD Telephone Information Center for light rail info, too - they're happy to help!
+Again, check out the RTD website first for routes, fares and other pertinent info.
+And you can call the RTD Customer Care line (303-299-6000) for light rail info, too — they're happy to help!

 Next, head to the station.
 They're easy to find thanks to their open design, art work and red and white signs on nearby streets leading to the stations.
-Most of the RTD light rail stations have park-n-Ride lots where you can park for free.
-Bus routes and/or call-n-Rides also serve many stations.
-At the station, use the ticket vending machines located at each station - unlike the bus, you need a validated ticket before you get on board.
+Many of the RTD light rail stations have Park-n-Ride lots where you can park for free.
+Bus routes and/or Call-n-Rides also serve many stations.
+Use the ticket vending machines located at each station to pay for you trip — unlike the bus, you need a validated ticket before you get on board.
 Your ticket will automatically be validated with the date and time you purchased it from the machine.
-An RTD bus transfer or pass will get you on the light rail, free of charge, though an upgrade may be needed if your light rail fare is more than your bus fare.
+An RTD bus transfer or pass will get you on the light rail free of charge, though an upgrade may be needed if your light rail fare is more than your bus fare.
+As the light rail approaches, check the electronic sign above the windshield to make sure this is the correct line.
+Wait for the train to come to a full stop.
+The doors will open and you can board.
 Once the train is under way, a fare inspector will check your ticket.

-The RTD light rail system is divided into four fare zones: A, B, C and D. The number of zones you travel in for each one-way trip determines your fare.
+The RTD light rail system is divided into four fare zones: A, B, C and Airport.
+The number of zones you travel in for each one-way trip determines your fare.
 Arriving trains stop at every station, so you don't have to signal the driver.
-Once the train has stopped, the doors automatically open or you can push the lighted green button.
+Once the train has stopped, the doors will automatically open, or you can push the lighted green button.
 Please wait for the passengers on the train to exit before you get on board.